System: Environment and boundaries

 Systems theory views the world as a complex system of interconnected parts.
 One scopes a system by defining its boundary; this means choosing which entities are inside the system and which are outside—part of the environment.
 One can make simplified representations (models) of the system in order to understand it and to predict or impact its future behavior.
 These models may define the structure and behavior of the system.

 Natural and human-made systems

 There are natural and human-made (designed) systems.
 Natural systems may not have an apparent objective but their behavior can be interpreted as purposeful by an observer.
 Human-made systems are made with various purposes that are achieved by some action performed by or with the system.
-The parts of a system must be related; they must be "designed to work as a coherent entity" — otherwise they would be two or more distinct systems.
+The parts of a system must be related; they must be "designed to work as a coherent entity"—otherwise they would be two or more distinct systems.

 Theoretical framework

 Most systems are open systems, exchanging matter and energy with their respective surroundings; like a car, a coffeemaker, or Earth.
 A closed system exchanges energy, but not matter, with its environment; like a computer or the project Biosphere 2.
 An isolated system exchanges neither matter nor energy with its environment.
-A theoretical example of such system is the Universe.
+A theoretical example of such a system is the Universe.